What is Somatic Trauma Therapy? A Complete Guide to Body-Based Healing

 Somatic trauma therapy combines well with energy healing modalities like Reiki.
 Somatic therapy provides nervous system grounding and body-based regulation, while energy healing supports energetic flow, balance, and spiritual connection.
 This combination addresses trauma on multiple levels—nervous system, energetic, and spiritual.
 In my own practice, I integrate these approaches in Sacred Space Sessions to offer comprehensive healing support.

-Working with Traditional Therapy
+Integration with Talk Therapy

-It’s a beautiful modality that works well with others.
+Somatic trauma therapy is a beautiful modality that works well with others.

 Frequently Asked Questions

-Can somatic therapy replace medical or psychiatric care?
+Does somatic therapy replace medical or psychiatric care?
 No. While somatic therapy can be a powerful complement to medical and mental health treatment, it is not meant to replace professional care for serious conditions.

 Does insurance cover somatic therapy?
 That can vary depending on your provider and a specific practitioner’s schooling.
 Some insurance plans cover somatic therapy when provided by licensed mental health professionals, especially with trauma-related diagnoses.
 It's always best to check directly with your insurance company about body-based trauma treatment coverage.